keyboardpartner/HX3/LATEST/readme.md

 <b>Working releases for update with HX3 Remote application</b>

+### Update Packages for Customer

+New: Complete update packages for most common HX3 instruments for a hassle-free update to newest version.
+The ZIPs Flash_*.zip contain only the files needed for your instrument.
+You don't need the other HX3 stuff offered here.
+For example, if you own a HX3 MIDI Expander Plexi, download Flash_Expander_mk3_4.zip.
+It countains the new <b>HX3 Flash utility</b> which will run a complete update free of doubt.

+Following update packages are available:

+* Flash_DrawbarExpander - for new HX3 DrawbarExpander
+* Flash_Expander_mk2 - for HX3 MIDI Expander, older mk2 version
+* Flash_Expander_mk3_4 - for HX3 MIDI Expander Plexi USB, current mk3/mk4 versions
+* Flash_OrganMag - for MAG custom organs.
+Has different drawbar tapering
+* Flash_OrganStandard_mk2 - for HX3 standard organ installations, older mk2 board
+* Flash_OrganStandard_mk3_4 - for HX3 standard organ installations, current mk3/mk4 versions
+* Flash_OrganUhl - for Uhl Instruments X-2 and X-3 organs
+* Flash_XB2_mk3 - for newer XB2 kits (stereo rotary sim) with mk3/mk4 boards

+### Update Packages for OEM/Developers/Technicians

 Copy and unzip single ZIP files or whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
 See http://wiki.keyboardpartner.de/index.php?title=HX3_Update_Application for details on update procedure.
 From